ShubhrajBhoite/PAN_Data_Cleaning/README.md

 # PAN_Data_Cleaning
-Check PAN data for inconsistencies in format and null values, then create valid and invalid fields alongside the PAN numbers using Python and Pandas.
+Checks PAN numbers for inconsistencies in format and null values, then create valid and invalid fields alongside the PAN numbers using Python and Pandas.